Highlights

 A subtle sense of exceptionalism emerged: the belief that technological leadership, reserve currency status, and military superiority would naturally persist without the long-term sacrifice, environmental tradeoffs, industrial discipline, and coordinated statecraft required to sustain real manufacturing ecosystems.

-At the same time, reasonable questions exist about whether some global narratives are subtly shaped by commercial incentives, advertising relationships, access journalism, financial interests, or foreign influence operations—including potentially Chinese soft-power influence in certain corners of global business media.
+At the same time, reasonable questions arise about whether some global narratives are subtly shaped by commercial incentives, advertising relationships, access journalism, financial interests, or foreign influence operations—including, potentially, Chinese soft-power influence in certain corners of global business media.
 REEx believes the greatest strategic risk is not simply China’s rise itself, but the West’s prolonged underestimation of the scale, patience, and industrial coherence behind it.

 Beyond Magnets Lies Industrial Sovereignty